Polyanyanwu/pension-adviser-pp3/README.md

 - Obtain industry average performance on a chosen fund type for a given year
 - Be programmatically error free
 - Be written using Python
-- Check all input errors and handle the gracefully with appropriate messages to the user
+- Check all input errors and handle them gracefully with appropriate messages to the user
 - Educate the user regarding use of the application and validity of inputs
+- If an task is likely to last more than a second, provide a feedback to the user on what the application is doing.

 ## **User Experience Design**